vamosi/tl_rnn/README.md

 *user_ID*: Name of the user_ID column in the dataframe.
 [STRING] *sequence_ID*: Name of the sequence_ID column to form sequences.
 [STRING]

-There, the static hyperparameters of the model are set (Not the alpha value that defines the push-pull relation of the triplet loss.
-This has to be tuned during training).
-Each user that has at least two existing sequences is used BATCHES_PER_USER x BATCH_SIZE times as an anchor user.
-In each iteration, a negative sample from another user is drawn randomly to build the triplet.
-All users are canditates as negatives.
+**REAL DATA EXAMPLE**

-A project example is being provided and sequential data is being provided as sequential_data.csv.
-The data set provides time-series events of different individuals with different sequences each.
+A project example is being provided in the data Folder with sequential data of individuals, called sequential_data.csv.
+The data set provides time-series events of different individuals with several sequences each.
 Three different event types (covariates) were observed to each event.
+The columns are:

 user_ID | sequence_ID | eventData_1 | eventData_2 | eventData_3